-To scale up the storage of core and task nodes on your cluster, use the following bootstrap action script:
+To scale up the storage of core and task nodes on your cluster, use this bootstrap action script.

 The script runs on all the nodes of an EMR cluster.
 It configures a cron job on the nodes and performs a disk utilization check every 2 minutes.
 On the master node, it performs the check on the root volume and the volumes that are storing the logs of various master daemons.
 On core and task nodes, it performs the check on volumes that YARN and HDFS use and determines whether there is a need to scale up the storage.